SantoStefano/TheDoors/README.md

 The goal is to make it to the ninth floor by using only your intuition.
 Good luck!

 Adaptive web design.
+On a phone, it looks better in landscape view.

 try it:
 https://the-doors.vercel.app